|Seraph Postal - Forever|

 This is my second letter, and I would like to share some recent news about a territory that's familiar to you.
 Before I do, however, please give Chuck Smith and John Wimber a big hug for me.
 I am sure you guys are having a great time there in Heaven.

 Well, anyhow, a kerfuffle has arisen not long ago about a "split" in Calvary Chapel.
 Brian Brodersen, the senior pastor at the venerable Calvary Chapel of Costa Mesa, gathered up his gumption, quit the CCA (Calvary Chapel Association), walked out, and started a new outfit of his own, called the Calvary Global Network (CGN).
 There has been a lot of undue consternation because of this turn of events.
-About 95% of what is said on the Internet about it is complete rubbish.
+About 95% of what is said about it on the Internet is complete rubbish.
 I decided to add to the mess and share with you a few of my observations regarding this situation.

 As you probably have heard from Chuck, he picked his son-in-law Brian Brodersen to be his successor at Calvary Chapel of Costa Mesa.
 The extensive assets there are now under Brian's control and supervision.
-I am sure that Chuck knew Brian better than most and knew exactly what he was doing when he entrusted everything to him.
+I am sure that Chuck knew Brian better than most and knew exactly what he was doing when he entrusted everything to him — nobody was twisting Chuck's arm.
 And in a court of law, all that matters is what documents have Chuck's signature on them, and I am sure that Brian is all fair and square on this point as well.
 Case closed.
 And just like papa Chuck years ago quit the Foursquare denomination, Brian has decided to quit the CCA.
 Now If Brian wants to use his "Moses Model" prerogatives and to go out and start a club of his own, then there is nothing to stop him, and he has complete freedom to do so, every bit as much as papa Chuck had.
 Other pastors can join Brian's new club or stay in the old club, or both, whichever they choose.

 Clubs come and go.
 And I cannot think of a better term to describe how things actually operate.
 Each club provides a framework so that "like-minded" pastors can "affiliate" and get together and attend conferences, where they can hobnob and chew the fat, compare notes, swap sermons, and hang out with big name celebrity pastors.
 Well, Chuck has gone to Glory now, but he was the glue that made it all stick together and the motor oil that kept the CC gears turning smoothly.
-When you have gathered together a bunch of stout personalities who all believe that they are each the typological equivalent of Moses, eventually there is going to be some friction and a few sparks, especially now that the oil is gone.
+And when you have gathered together a bunch of stout personalities who all believe that they are each the typological equivalent of Moses, eventually there is going to be some friction and a few sparks, especially now that the oil is gone.
 Lonnie, I don't think anybody should be surprised by this outcome.
 Most of the time the club members get along, and sometimes they don't.
 And if people no longer like the club they are in, sometimes they go out and start clubs of their own.
 This is precisely what pastor Brodersen has decided to do, as I have said earlier.

 In any case, the people in the various CC congregations should not worry, because there was really nothing substantial to split.
 Each CC church is already completely and totally independent of the others.
 Absolutely nothing changed about this.
 Each CC senior pastor is a little version of "Moses" as far as the congregation is concerned.
 He calls the shots and is not "accountable" to the CCA or CGN or any other outside organization.
 Therefore, how a particular CC church operates is already determined by the character and methodology of the individual pastor.
 And I will wager dollars to donuts that, as far as the laity are concerned, it won't make ten cents worth of difference which club the pastor joins.
 Besides, as you well know, Lonnie, the people in the CC congregations don't have a vote about the matter anyhow.